planetsizecpu/Cave-In/README.md

 Official sound support is not available at this time, (you're already aware that Red is alpha stage) so no sound is provided by now.
 I remember the sound effects & melody [Turkey in the Straw](https://www.youtube.com/watch?v=Vr8QnkTwT_w) (ice cream truck song melody), some day music & sound will be available in Red and we could enjoy much more.

 **********************************************************************************************************
-REQUIREMENTS: NONE on Windows & MacOs, just click on the executable file.
+REQUIREMENTS: None on Windows & MacOs, just click on the executable file.
 For Linux GTK Must be installed and running.

 **To run the game you need to copy the desired executable file from the right folder for your O.S. in the main game folder.**
 **********************************************************************************************************